brianhsu/Live2DForScala/README.md

 The ultimate goal of this project is to provide something like [VTuber Studio][1] in the Linux world.
 Maybe with less features, but should be with a good out-of-box experience.

-The whole idea of this project it that by leverage the [Clean Architecture][2] concept proposed by Robert C. Martin (Uncle Bob), combined with it's written in Scala/JVM, it should able to run on both Linux / Windows / MacOS without the change in the source code.
+The whole idea of this project it that by leverage the [Clean Architecture][2] concept proposed by Robert C. Martin (Uncle Bob), combined with it's written in Scala/JVM, it should able to run on both Linux / Windows / MacOS Intel without the change in the source code.

 Screenshots
 --------------------